Absolutely Abelian Hilbert Class Fields and $\ell-$torsion conjecture: Abstract

 \section{Abstract}

-There are several recent works where authors have shown that number fields $K$ with `sufficiently many' units and cyclic class group contain a Euclidean ideal class provided the Hilbert class field $H(K)$ is an abelian extension of $\Q$.
-In this article, we explore the latter hypothesis: how often a number field $K$ satisfies that its Hilbert class field $H(K)$ is an abelian extension of $\Q$?
-We also noticed that for such number fields, when the Hilbert class field is an abelian extension of $\Q$, we can get a better bound towards the $\ell-$torsion conjecture.
-Along with these, the article reports some results in a theme developed by the authors, where primes of higher degree are used to study class groups.
+There are several recent works where authors have shown that number fields $K$ with `sufficiently many' units and cyclic class group contain a Euclidean ideal class provided the Hilbert class field $H(K)$ is absolutely abelian.
+In this article, we explore the latter hypothesis: how often a number field $K$ has absolutely abelian Hilbert class field?
+For a number field $K$ to have absolutely abelian Hilbert class field, we obtain several criteria in terms of class number of $K$, P\'olya group of $K$, and genus number of $K$.
+We also show that for such number fields the $\ell-$torsion conjecture is true.
+Along with these, the article also reports some results on a theme to study class groups, developed by the authors, where primes of higher degree are used to study class groups.

 {}